stephenlin35/PersonalWebsite/README.md

 Website is now up and running at: www.stephenlin.info

 **NOTE**: There's still a couple bugs that appear in different screen solutions and browsers.
+Works best on larger displays.